archivematica/archivematica-architectural-decisions/0006-use-bagit-to-package-transfers.md

 The Simon Fraser University Archives is a long-time Archivematica user.
-They recognized that there is often a long-period between receiving digital materials from donors and an archivist creating a SIP for long-term archival storage.
+They recognized that there is often a long-period between receiving digital materials from donors and an archivist creating a Submission Information Package (SIP) for long-term archival storage.
 SFU Archives wanted the ability to perform minimal digital preservation tasks, such as those provided by Archivematica's Transfer functionality, and then return to the creation of SIPs from backlog at an undetermined future time, perhaps several years in the future.

-This meant that transfer backlogs are used for long-term storage of content and that users should expect it to be as durable as AIP storage for maintaining accurate metadata over pipeline upgrades, migrations or re-indexes.
-To enable this, the decision was made to package backlog transfers as BagIt packages as is already done for archival information packages.
+This meant that transfer backlogs are used for long-term storage of content and that users should expect it to be as durable as Archival Information Package (AIP) storage for maintaining accurate metadata over pipeline upgrades, migrations or re-indexes.
+To enable this, the decision was made to package backlog transfers as BagIt packages, supported by a verbose METS file, as is already done for AIPs.

 ## Decision drivers